awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 The following example gives a user access by email address to a bucket item, with the bucket and item names and email address specified as command line arguments.
-The user can also supply a permission argumement.
+The user can also supply a permission argument.
 However, if it isn't supplied, the user is given READ access to the bucket.

 Create the file *s3_put_bucket_object_acl.go*.